desktop/dugite-native/docs/updating-dependencies.md

 ```

 The package scripts will look for this tag, so non-tagged builds are not
 currently supported.
-Commit this submodule change and publish a pull request
+Commit the `dependencies.json` change as well as  the
-to test the packaging changes.
+submodule change and open a pull request to test the packaging changes.

 ## Update Git LFS